2bitninja/mass_rename/README.md

 ### Why you might find this script useful
 * Rename groups of pictures to something more useful then 56894315.jpg.
-* Make media files easyer to import in TV shows and movies into media servers, such as; Plex, Emby, and Jellyfin.
+* Make media files easier to import into media servers, such as; Plex, Emby, and Jellyfin.

 ## Instructions
 Please download file via the Code button.

-#Testing Script
+### Testing Script
-Run the DummyFileCreater.sh in order to create dummy files.
+Run the DummyFileCreater.sh script in order to create dummy files.
 ```
 bash ./DummyFileCreater.sh
 ```